 GIVE BLOOD AT ST. PATRICK

-St. Patrick School and Knights of Columbus co-host blood drives periodically throughout the year in the social hall through the Mississippi Valley Regional Blood Center.
+St. Patrick School and Knights of Columbus co-host blood drives periodically throughout the year through the Mississippi Valley Regional Blood Center.

 Every day there is a need for blood donations.
 Many people consider it a right to receive blood when needed but don't often consider the responsibility of giving blood to maintain the community supply for others.

 - An adult body contains 8-12 pints of blood

 - The entire donation process takes about an hour, including registration and a mini-physical